SamanvayMS/samanvayms.github.io/_projects/portfolio-3.md

 - **Data Scraping**: Incorporated advanced data scraping technologies for both live and historical data.
 - **Multi-Strategy Operation**: Enhanced engine's capability to simultaneously operate multiple trading strategies while tracking positions and profits locally, allowing seamless deployment of multiple instances on the same account without conflict.

-### Backtesting and Deployment

-- **OANDA API Utilization**: Conducted rigorous backtesting and subsequent deployment of trading strategies using OANDA's API.
-- **Transition from Demo to Live**: Initially tested on a demo account before transitioning to live trading environments to ensure reliability and performance.

-### Indian Markets Trading Module

-- **Kite Connect API**: Engineered a versatile trading module for the Indian Equity, Futures, and Options markets.
-- **Custom Strategy Management Engine**: Features an engine that efficiently handles multiple concurrent trading strategies and distributes websocket streams to appropriate strategies in real-time.
-- **Automation and Security**: Streamlined the automation of login processes and token generation for secure strategy execution, implementing robust safety protocols and kill switches for enhanced risk management.

-### OandaV20 Trading Module
+### Structure

-- **OANDA V20 API Integration**: Developed a trading module for the Forex market using OANDA's V20 API.
-- **Real-Time Strategy Deployment**: Enabled real-time deployment of strategies on the OANDA platform, ensuring optimal execution and performance.
-- **Risk Management**: Implemented robust risk management practices to safeguard against adverse market conditions and ensure consistent performance.
+- **Adapters for Multiple Brokers**: Developed adapters for OANDA, Binance and Kite Connect APIs to facilitate data streaming and trading across Forex, Crypto and Equity markets.
+- **Data Handling**: Implemented robust data handling mechanisms for efficient data processing and analysis. uses a combination of websockets and REST APIs for real-time data streaming and tick and orderbook management.
+- **Centralized Strategy Engine**: Centralized strategy engine for efficient trading strategy management, risk management and deployment across multiple markets.
+- **Strategy Traders**: Developed individual strategy traders with unique strategies and instruments that can be deployed on the centralized engine independently and with their own risk management parameters and position tracking.

 ### Cloud Deployment

 - **Google Cloud Platform**: Optimized strategy deployment on Google Cloud Platform to leverage its scalability and maximize operational efficiency.

-## Performance and Results

-- **Deep Q Network-Based Strategies**: Achieved exceptional results with Deep Q network-based strategies.
-  - **Forex Market Performance**: Delivered average weekly returns of 100 percent with a backtested maximum drawdown of 20 percent across major Forex pairs using 20x leverage.
-  - **Stock Market Performance**: Produced an average of 2 percent daily returns, un-leveraged, on stocks listed on the NSE, with a maximum drawdown of 0.5 percent.
+Deployed using Google's compute instances using secrets manager for secure API key storage.

 ## Conclusion